-Hanger Hall’s curriculum is built on strong academics.
+Hanger Hall’s curriculum is built on strong academics (4 years in 3 years.)
 It is also highly experiential program which encourages students to be active in community service.

 Our beautiful campus in the heart of Asheville allows the girls to spend clear days studying outside.
 Each student at Hanger Hall is encouraged to discover her own learning style and to nurture attributes which contribute to a happy and productive life.
 Living skills that are modeled and encouraged include:

 - Value of community

 As a Hanger hall girl, I will be kind, honest and respectful to myself and all others.

 If someone is hurting, I will comfort her.

 If someone is lonely, I will be with her.

 If someone is glad, I will be glad with her.

 This is my pledge as a Hanger Hall girl.